Chiswell Street: Whitbread Brewery

-The southern block between Silk Street and Milton Street (once Grub Street) is occupied by the Grade II-listed Whitbread Brewery.
-In 1750, Samuel Whitbread consolidated production from two smaller breweries, the Goat Brewhouse, where porter was produced, and a brewery in Brick Lane used to produce pale and amber beers, on a much larger site.
-Considerable expansion followed, and beer was brewed here for 225 years, until it closed in 1976.
+The southern block between Silk Street and Milton Street (once Grub Street) is occupied by the Grade II-listed Whitbread Brewery building.
+In 1750, Samuel Whitbread consolidated production from two smaller breweries, the Goat Brewhouse, where porter was produced, and a brewery in Brick Lane used to produce pale ale and amber ale, on a much larger site.
+Considerable expansion followed, and beer was brewed here for 225 years, until Whitbread Brewery closed in 1976.

 Part of the complex is now The Brewery, a conference and events venue, and part of it the Montcalm London City Hotel.

 Other buildings

 The Jugged Hare pub on the corner with Silk Street is also Grade II listed.

 Notable residents

-Type-founder William Caslon's Caslon Type Foundry was based on Chiswell Street for almost exactly two hundred years.
+William Caslon's Caslon Type Foundry was based on Chiswell Street for almost exactly two hundred years.